Thank you for your continued support. To keep daily operations running, consider donating to Soul Anatomy.

 We must stop and ask ourselves: is my stance on an issue coming from a genuine place, or a desire to seem self-aware and like a global citizen?
 Further: what is a genuine place?
 And what if what I genuinely believe isn’t loving, and accepting?
 Then what?
 Let’s pull that apart.

-What’s dangerous isn’t prejudiced belief – it’s prejudiced belief that goes unchecked, and that is accepted blindly.
+What’s dangerous isn’t biased belief systems – it’s biased belief that goes unchecked, and that is accepted blindly.

 Often, the most unaccepting actions come from a place of lack of self-awareness.
 For example, we “take offense” when we hear something “wrong” because we’re taught that’s the appropriate thing to do.
 What this does is closes us off to engagement and conversation, which are the building blocks of understanding and tolerance – the two things we think we’re creating for when we are “offended.”